Your Account:

 Professional Responsibilities: Missing Class Sessions

-Please notify Lorena if you are unable for any reason to meet your professional responsibilities to your students.
+Please notify Brian if you are unable for any reason to meet your professional responsibilities to your students.
 In cases of extended absences, please talk to the Department Chair to discuss the best way to ensure that student needs are met.

 Mandated Child Abuse Reporting